Taylor Regional Hospital: History of Taylor Regional Hospital

 Taylor Regional Hospital, formerly known as Taylor County Hospital and Rosary Hospital, dates back to 1968.
 The hospital was originally owned by the Dominican Order of St. Catherine and was called Rosary hospital until it was sold to the Taylor County Hospital District.
 In 1972, construction and renovation began on the hospital.
-Significant growth of the hospital led to the renaming of the hospital on July 11, 2003, to Taylor Regional Hospital.
-The hospital has provided service to its growing community since.
+Growth of the hospital led to the renaming of the hospital on July 11, 2003, to Taylor Regional Hospital.